-When you configure an Application Load Balancer (ALB) Ingress, you need to create multiple resources in your cluster to enable the ALB Ingress to route traffic to backend pods.
+When you configure an Application Load Balancer (ALB) Ingress, you must create multiple resources in your cluster to enable the ALB Ingress to route traffic to backend pods.
 This topic describes how to deploy an application that uses an ALB Ingress to provide external services.

 If you use the Flannel network plug-in, the backend Services of the ALB Ingress gateway must be of the NodePort or LoadBalancer type.